 - Tableau Prep provides a visual and direct way to combine, shape, and clean data, making it easier for analysts and business users to start their analysis faster.
 Tableau Prep comprises two products: Tableau Prep Builder for building data flows, and Tableau Prep Conductor for scheduling, monitoring, and managing flows across the organization.

-- We use Tableau Desktop when you want to take data offline or bring it in-memory, Tableau lets you extract massive data for limitless exploration in seconds.
+- We use Tableau Desktop when you want to take data offline or bring it in memory, Tableau lets you extract massive data for limitless exploration in seconds.
 It combines advances in database and computer graphics technology so you can analyze huge datasets on a laptop.

 - Tableau Online and Server: Tableau Online is an analytics platform fully hosted in the cloud.
 Publish dashboards and share discoveries with anyone.
 Invite colleagues or customers to explore hidden opportunities with interactive visualizations and accurate data.
-All easily accessible from a browser or on mobile apps.
+All are easily accessible from a browser or on mobile apps.
 Tableau Server allows users to securely collaborate and share critical insights and information through comprehensive dashboards created in Tableau Desktop or directly in Tableau Server.

-Tableau has some unique features such as
+Tableau has some unique features such as: